English

 Reading

-Once children reach a certain level in their reading in KS2, they are able to access a reading program called Accelerated Reader.
+Children in KS2 access a reading program called Accelerated Reader.
 The program provides quizzes for the children to take once they have read a book, providing the opportunity for them to practise and improve their comprehension of what they have read.

-KS2 also have a bespoke, text-focused curriculum for reading that has been designed to develop children’s comprehension, vocabulary and enjoyment of books.
+KS2 have a bespoke, text-focused curriculum for reading that has been designed to develop children’s comprehension, vocabulary and enjoyment of books.
 Fluency and prosody are modelled, taught and secured within the reading lessons, as children have the opportunity to experience a breadth of rich, diverse and challenging texts.
+Further information can be found on the Literacy Tree website.

 Phonics